LUCompSoc/constitution/README.md

 ### Wellbeing Officer

-1. Oversee the safety aspects of all Society activities and ensure that the LUSU Safety Framework and the Society’s Safety Code of Practise is adhered to.
+1. Oversee the safety aspects of all Society activities and ensure that the Lancaster SU Safety Framework and the Society’s Safety Code of Practise is adhered to.
 2. Works with the Education Officer to ensure the smooth running of revision workshops held during the academic year.